 Answer/Response: The District is revising the reactive organic compound (ROC) definition by incorporating all of the 40 CFR, Part 51, Section 51.100(s) exempt compounds.
-The PAR 102 ROC definition includes a note on there being a Rule 202.D.10.1 gatekeeper on some of the exempt compounds.
-This note indicates:
+The PAR 102 ROC definition includes a note on there being Rule 202.D.10.1.1 and 2 gatekeepers on some of the exempt compounds.
+The Rule 102 note indicates:

-Rule 202.D.l0.l requires an Authority to Construct and Permit to Operate when using more than one gallon per year per stationary source of any one the following exempt compounds: methyl formate, tertiary-butyl acetate, HCFC-225ca, HCFC-225cb, HFC-43-10mee, HFC-245fa, HFC-365mfc, or HFE-7100 [(CF3)2CFCF2OCH3 or $C_4F_9OC_2H_5$].
+Rule 202.D.10.l.1 requires an Authority to Construct and Permit to Operate when using more than one gallon per year per stationary source of any one of the following exempt compounds: dimethyl carbonate, methyl formate, HCFC-225ca, HCFC-225cb, HFC-43-10mee, HFC-245fa, HFC-365mfc, or HFE-7100 [(CF3)2CFCF2OCH3 or $C_4F_9OC_2H_5$ ].
+Rule 202.D.10.l.2 requires an Authority to Construct and Permit to Operate when using more than one gallon per year per stationary source of tertiary-butyl acetate.
+The one gallon per year per stationary source limit is a per compound limit for each compound in aggregate for the entire stationary source and includes any amounts of the compound used in mixed or diluted product.

-The new Rule 202.10.1 provision will override and negate any otherwise applicable permit exemptions if a source uses more than one gallon per year per stationary source of any of the eight above-listed compounds.
+The new Rule 202.10.1 provision will override and negate any otherwise applicable permit exemptions if a source uses more than one gallon per year per stationary source of any of the nine listed compounds.
 The need to issue Permits on the use of these compounds stems from ARB not providing a recommendation to include these as exempt compounds.
-This approach will allow the District the opportunity to perform any CEQA and/or health risk assessments associated that may be triggered by such use.
+This approach will allow the District the opportunity to perform any CEQA and/or health risk assessments that may be triggered by such use.